Values Statement

 Teaching

-The Department of Languages and Literatures, in line with the University of North Carolina at Asheville, emphasizes exemplary and engaged teaching.
-We expect the teaching of any foreign language in the department to be based on sound and current foreign language methodology, delivered in a student-centered, enthusiastic, and target language environment.
-To achieve these goals, the Department supports and encourages: cross-disciplinary connections through participation in ILS, Humanities, and LSIC courses, knowledge of culture and literature, student-centered communicative language instruction, integrating language and culture based on the National Standards for Foreign Language Learning, providing opportunities for student-led teaching and collaborative student work, encouraging thoughtful reflections about the students’ native culture and language, fostering critical thinking and cultural reassessments, working with students in independent study and undergraduate research, facilitating student experience abroad, and service-learning.
+To achieve these goals, the Department supports and encourages: cross-disciplinary connections through participation in the LAC, Humanities, and FYS courses, knowledge of culture and literature, student-centered communicative language instruction, integrating language and culture based on the ACTFL World-Readiness Standards for Learning Languages providing opportunities for student-led teaching and collaborative student work, encouraging thoughtful reflections about the students’ native culture and language, fostering critical thinking and cultural reassessments, working with students in independent study and undergraduate research, facilitating student experiences away and abroad, and engaging students with local communities.
+We also provide students with opportunities to prepare for their endeavors beyond UNCA by offering Career Readiness workshops, internships and special topics courses in which students prepare their professional products (Resume, cover letter, eportfolio) and explore options for graduate school, internships and careers connected with language and cultural studies.

 Scholarship and Creative Activities

 The scholarship that the faculty of the Department of Languages and Literatures are involved in ensures their active engagement in the profession and their field of expertise.
-In many cases it informs, enriches, and supports their teaching.
-Not all scholarship results in publication but is of value when it supports the teaching and in many cases the service the faculty offers to the university, the community, and professional organizations.
-The Department of Languages and Literatures values, in addition to the traditional publication of books and articles, the development of pedagogical materials (authored and co-authored), i.e. materials that support student learning, whether it be instructional materials or community research, research of materials for new classes, conference presentations, panel organization at conferences, translations, service learning, commitment to the community through artistic, scholastic or other creative endeavors.
+In many cases it directly informs, enriches, and supports their teaching.
+The department values traditional academic scholarship of peer-reviewed publications, like monographs, edited volumes, and articles.
+The department also values the development of pedagogical materials (authored and co-authored), i.e. materials that support student learning, whether it be instructional materials or community research, research of materials for new classes, conference presentations or panel and workshop organization at conferences.
+The department also and equally values translation work, work involved in preparing and supporting students with service learning, community engaged scholarship that is done in partnership with members outside of academia, as well as publicly focused scholarship, such as contributions to online publications or podcasts.
+Finally, we value artistic or other creative endeavors as an important element of faculty scholarship.

-Service
+Service and Engagement

 All of the above mentioned activities in the area of teaching, scholarship, and service are meant to be examples of what the Department values.
 All activities that support the mission of the Department are considered as valuable and relevant.